Blurpledance/social-gaze/README.md

 Additionally, these blocks are randomly assigned to be either active or passive.
 - Passive blocks require participants to passively view the stimuli.
-- Active blocks ask particpants to indicate with the arrow keys, whihc direction the stimuli turned from.
+- Active blocks ask participants to indicate with the arrow keys, which direction the stimuli turned from.

 Digital input numbers are assigned to each stimuli so that acqKnowledge is able to acurately track on the onset and offset of each stimuli to the participant's physio acitivty.